-My air-conditioned room featured wooden flooring, a thatched ceiling and king-size bed.
+My air-conditioned room featured wooden flooring, a thatched ceiling and a king-size bed.
 Handily, the room had a desk at which I could work and a safe, in which I could lock my equipment while spending time in the ocean.
 Though the veranda had a couple of chairs I preferred taking a couple of dozen steps extra, so that I could sit on the beach and read.

-Within easy strolling distance of my room I found padded loungers on the sand, beneath palm trees angling over the water.
+Within easy strolling distance of my room, I found padded loungers on the sand, beneath palm trees angling over the water.
 Hammocks were slung in shade between palms.
-One of the hammocks proved the ideal place to read literature relating to the conference while listening to the soothing sound of rustling of palm fronds and the rhythmic lapping of waves on the beach.
+One of the hammocks proved the ideal place to read literature relating to the conference while listening to the soothing sound of the rustling of palm fronds and the rhythmic lapping of waves on the beach.